 SOAH has implemented use of the eFile Texas technology platform available through the Office of Court Administration (OCA) for the electronic filing and service of documents in general docket cases.
-The use of eFile Texas is not available for Driver’s License hearings at this time.

 With the adoption of eFile Texas, the electronic filing and service of pleadings and other documents for general docket administrative proceedings at SOAH now generally conforms to e-filing practices used by the judicial court system.